-Background to Dr Shiv Sharma
+Background to Dr Maria Read

-Dr Shiv Sharma is located in Manor Top Medical Centre which is a converted house in the inner city area of Sheffield and accepts patients from Manor and Castle, Richmond, Arbourthorne, part of Darnall and Gleadless Valley.
+Dr Maria Read is located in Manor Top Medical Centre which is a converted house in the inner city area of Sheffield and accepts patients from Manor and Castle, Richmond, Arbourthorne, part of Darnall and Gleadless Valley.
 The practice catchment area is classed as within the group of the first most deprived areas in England.

-The practice provides Primary Medical Services (PMS) under a contract with NHS England for 1370 patients in the NHS Sheffield Clinical Comissioning Group (CCG) area.
-It also offers a range of enhanced services such as childhood vaccination and immunisations.
+The practice provides Primary Medical Services (PMS) under a contract with NHS England for 1593 patients in the NHS Sheffield Clinical Comissioning Group (CCG) area.
+They also offer a range of enhanced services such as childhood vaccination and immunisations.

-Dr Shiv Sharma at Manor Top Medical Centre has one female and four male GPs, two part time practice nurses, business partner, practice manager and an experienced team of reception and administration staff.
+Dr Maria Read at Manor Top Medical Centre has one female GP partner, three male part time salaried GPs, two part time practice nurses, business partner, practice manager and an experienced team of reception and administration staff.
 The practice is a training practice for medical students.